Asia stocks wilt, German coalition impasse hits euro

 TOKYO (Reuters) - Asian shares pulled back on Monday with investor sentiment hurt by a retreat on Wall Street, while the euro and German stock futures skidded after German coalition talks hit an impasse.

-European stock futures STXEc1 were down 0.3 percent, suggesting downbeat openings for the region, with DAX futures FDXc1 down 0.7 percent, CAC futures FCEc1 off 0.2 percent and FTSE futures FFIc1 0.1 percent lower.
+European stock futures were down 0.3 percent, suggesting downbeat openings for the region, with DAX futures down 0.7 percent, CAC futures off 0.2 percent and FTSE futures 0.1 percent lower.

 “It’s year-end season, so people have more incentive to take profits,” said Kyoya Okazawa, Hong Kong-based head of institutional clients, APAC at BNP Paribas Securities.